AjaiKN/code-golf-runner/README.md

 A website for running the TechOlympics 2021 code golf competition.
 Golfers submit their answers as links to code on `https://tio.run/`.
 Admins can create questions and choose when to show each question, as well as when to stop accepting responses.
 When someone submits a link, the "crawler," which you can run on your local computer, uses Selenium to visit the link in a headless Chrome instance and input test cases.

+NOTE: The crawler seems to be unreliable lately, so have a backup plan if you want to use this.

 ## Basic Structure

 This website is made up of 3 parts.